Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Dr. Fredericks’ first job was to stabilize Jered the night of the injury.
 “The first night was basically cleaning up the open breaks, and getting all the bad stuff out like the road debris… closing the wounds and stabilizing the bones.”

 After the first surgery, reality began to set in for both Victoria and Jered.
 Victoria says, “The nurse was ready to pull the blanket back off of him, and she said ‘Are you ready for this?’
-He had metal rods sticking out of legs, and that right there was hard to stomach.
+He had metal rods sticking out of his legs, and that right there was hard to stomach.
 To almost be a widow at a very young age is scary with two young kids”

 Jered says, “I came to, and Dr. Fredricks said, ‘We got you back together, you are going to walk again but you’ll walk with a cane the rest of your life’.
 And that is when it hit me.”

 What Jered began to deal with was more than the physical pain from his injuries.
-He remembers thinking, “I’m going to be down for what I thought would be a couple months, but it turned out to be whole year, so that was a rough transition.”
+He remembers thinking, “I’m going to be down for what I thought would be a couple of months, but it turned out to be a whole year, so that was a rough transition.”

 The reality of how the consequences of his accident would affect his wife and kids also began to weigh on Jered.
 “That was the worst part of it, dealing with that.
 Knowing that I messed up my life, I messed up my family’s life, my friends’ lives, and all the people that helped me.
 That is a big burden to handle, big.”